awsdocs/amazon-workspaces-user-guide/doc_source/high_dpi_support.md

 For Windows WorkSpaces, high DPI mode supports multiple monitors\.

+**Note**
+Graphics bundles support only a single monitor configuration with a maximum resolution of 2560x1600\.

 The maximum display size supported for high DPI mode in the Amazon WorkSpaces client applications is 3840x2160\.
+For more information about display support in the WorkSpaces client applications, see [ Display Support for the Linux Client](amazon-workspaces-linux-client.md#linux-display-support), [Display Support for the macOS Client](amazon-workspaces-osx-client.md#osx-display-support), or [Display Support for the Windows Client](amazon-workspaces-windows-client.md#windows-display-support)\.

 **To enable high DPI mode**